 Susan G. Komen® has joined forces with GE healthymagination in a mission to tackle some of the biggest challenges in breast cancer.
 The global partnership will increase breast cancer screenings and accelerate innovations worldwide.
-Nancy Brinker, Komen Founder and Chair, Global Strategy, shares her excitement: "Extraordinary things can happen when you apply imagination to solve big problems.
+Nancy Brinker, Komen Founder, shares her excitement: "Extraordinary things can happen when you apply imagination to solve big problems.
 This initiative brings new innovation, commitment and significant resources to the table, and we're very excited about its potential to help us end suffering and death, on a global scale, from the most commonly diagnosed cancer in women."

 "We envision a day when cancer is no longer a deadly disease," Jeff Immelt, Chairman & CEO of GE said.
 "Through the combination of GE's integrated cancer technologies and the convening of new partners and data sources, we see a new formula for tackling cancer.
 We think there is a better way and we are committed to driving toward it with partners like Susan G. Komen for the Cure."

 This unprecedented partnership launched in New York City in September 2011, and is now active in Wyoming and Saudi Arabia:

 Wyoming has some of the lowest screening rates in the United States, and the average distance of 70 miles to a screening facility makes the breast cancer issue even more complex.
 The GE-Komen "Wyoming Women First" initiative brings in-state partners and providers together with the shared goal of increasing access to breast health services through mobile technology and statewide grants.
 The mobile mammography van, or Mammovan, deployed summer 2012 targets rarely and never screened women in rural areas of the state.